Become a humanitarian aid worker abroad

 Determine which international aid work task you might be suited for in terms of your professional competence and describe it in your application.

-Present your professional and other competence on the application, explain your motivation to apply for an aid worker post with the Red Cross and your availability for international aid missions.
+Present your professional and other competencies on the application, explain your motivation to apply for aid work with the Red Cross and your availability for international aid missions.

 We receive many applications and unfortunately cannot admit all promising applicants.
 If you want to re-apply, first make sure that you meet the minimum requirements for aid workers.
 Also read about the professional competence areas of Finnish Red Cross aid workers.